jalong21/Tumbler/README.md

 ## Step 5: Nice To Haves (If This Were In Production)
 1) Code Cleanup.
 Some of this isn't quite as pretty as I'd like.
 If I had more time, I would have made it more robust.
-   1) Better formatted responses and better error messages
+   1) Better formatted responses and better error messages (json response DTO rather than strings)
    2) Retry logic at various stages
 2) Unit tests.
 I started this, but ran out of time.
 3) Docker Setup.
 Adding docker files isn't difficult and helps with deployment immensely